-Our ability to communicate with others effectively makes an impact not only on our relationships but on the results we can achieve as an organization.
+Our ability to communicate with others effectively is key to improving our professional relationships and results in the workplace.
 A good communicator can encourage two-way dialogue, discuss critical issues, exchange information, build trust, and engage people in the mission of the business.

 While most people understand the benefits of good communication, it can still be a difficult skill to use masterfully in practice.
 Many of us develop bad habits that get in the way of effective communication.
 These communication roadblocks must be actively unlearned and replaced with effective communication practices.
 This kind of change requires commitment and practice.